Gardens and Wine

 Touring the Coast

 Florence Griswold Museum, Old Lyme.
-This National Historic Landmark, located on 11 acres along the Lieutenant River, boasts restored original gardens of Miss Florence, dating back to 1910.
-There are over 1,500 unique heirloom perennials and several different specimens of trees; all of which inspired the works for Childe Hassam, William Chadwick and other renowned impressionist painters, who were part of the original Lyme Art Colony.
+The gardens that inspired some of America’s early impressionist painters.
+This National Historic Landmark, located on 11 acres along the Lieutenant River, boasts the restored gardens of Miss Florence Griswold.
+There are over 1,500 unique heirloom perennials and several different tree specimens, all of which inspired the works of Childe Hassam, William Chadwick and other renowned artists.

 Mystic Seaport, Mystic.
 Throughout the Museum's 19 acres you will find a diverse collection of gardens, trees and shrubs.
 Their nine different gardens contain hundreds of different varieties of plants which accentuate the beauty and historical context of the river, ships and historic village.